MonolithInd/update-fw-BC/README.md

 It is up to the user to have a perminent rule that points to the table in your firewall.
 In IPFW the table is a number, in PF a name, in iptables it's either a named chain or a set.
-See below for examples on how to add the block entry for your firewall package.
+See below for examples on how to add these required block entry for your firewall package.
+The reader will have to make these entries static across reboots (PF does by dafault in pf.conf)

 IPFW:
 Rule table default is 1.
 Your firewall rules shoud be of the format: